 While studying with Warne I taught music privately in my community, and built a busy practice with students across a wide range of ages.
 I also was affiliated with Suffolk County Community College, the Port Jefferson Adult Education program, and the Shoreham-Wading River School District during those years.
 Change was coming for me though, and I decided to move to San Francisco in June of 1988.
 This was partially due to a desire to change the scenery after Warne’s death in late 1987, and also to make a fresh start with my music career.

-I enjoyed living in San Francisco but breaking into the music scene was difficult, and starting in 1988 I have worked in a series of interesting non-music jobs.
+I enjoyed living in San Francisco but breaking into the music scene was difficult, and starting in 1988 I have worked in a series of interesting non-music jobs including golf professional and instructor, and legal support professional.
 But I did continue to practice, teach privately for some time, and perform when I could.
-In 2005 I started organizing the notes on my studies with Warne Marsh, and this led writing my own book detailing my experiences as a student with him.
-The book took four years to complete, and there is a full copy contained in the "Book Info" section of this site.
-Many musicians around the world have read it, and the interest in Warne’s work has been very gratifying.
+In 2005 I started typing notes on my studies with Warne Marsh, and this led me to start writing my own book detailing my experiences as a student with him.
+The book took four years to complete, and there is much information on it contained in the "Book Info" section of this site.
+Many serious musicians around the world have read it, and the continuing interest in Warne’s work has been very gratifying.

 After many years of private study I have been undertaking selected recording projects, beginning in 2015 with my first CD, “Project 59.”
-A second CD followed a year later, “Dedicated,” and a third CD, “The John Klopotowski Quartet – Live in San Francisco,” is in production for a 2019 release.
-This project is a recording of a successful concert performance in San Francisco that featured the music of Lennie Tristano.
-The group included alto saxophonist Jacob Zimmerman, bassist John Wiitala, and drummer Akira Tana.
-Information and samples of all CDs are included in the music section of the site.
+A second CD followed a year later, “Dedicated,” and a third CD, “The John Klopotowski Quartet – Live in San Francisco,” has been released in August 2019.
+Information and samples are included in the music section of the site.

-I am delighted to hear from anyone on any of these topics, old and/or new friends, anyone interested in my music or book, and anyone interested in my Polish studies.
+I am delighted to hear from anyone on any of these topics, from old and/or new friends, anyone interested in my music or book, and anyone interested in my Polish studies.
 Please contact me and I will reply.
-I also will add current events and news on a regular basis, along with blog entries on topics of interest.
-Thank you very much for visiting my site, I am grateful for your time and attention!

 With best wishes,